acrenwelge/btc-wallet/features.md

 In progress:
 * BTC address verification (any time a btc address is input)

+Bugs:
+* Fix off by one error in contact selection

 Completed:
 * Login
 * Recover from seed phrase backup